Mergener/stock-quote-alert/readme.md

 ### Required Fields

+- `Currency` (string): The currency in which the stock price is displayed.

 - `RecipientAddress` (string): The email address where notifications will be sent.

 - `SMTPUsername` (string): Your email address used for sending notifications.